Culvert Design Guidelines for Ecological Function

 2.1.3.1 Hydraulic Conveyance

-For the Geomorphic analog method, crossing structures should be designed to accommodate at least the 100-year flood flow (USFS 2008).
-Designing for the 100-year flood is a choice we have made for projects funded by AFPP to maximize success over the long term considering the wide margin of error in hydrologic predictions and expected life of an installation.
+For the Geomorphic analog method, crossing structures should be designed to accommodate at least the 100-year flood flow (Q100) (USFS 2008).
+Designing for the 100-year flood is a choice we have made for projects funded by AFPP to maximize success over the long-term considering the wide margin of error in hydrologic predictions and expected life of an installation.
 Although the 100-year flood flow only has a 1% probability of occurring in any given year, for any 50-year period, there is a 40% chance that the 100-year flood will occur and a 64% chance that the 50-year flood will occur.
 Given the rather high likelihood of exceeding the design flow during the culvert lifetime, the designer should carefully consider the consequences of potential failures during flood events.
 While keeping in mind that many jurisdictions have minimum hydraulic standards by road type, the road owner and project funders may select a larger design flood that takes into account their tolerance for risk of failure.
-ADOT&PF design standards require a 50-year flood flow for culvert design at primary and secondary highways, but only a 10-year flood flow for low importance secondary highways (ADOT&PF 2006).
-During conversations, hydraulic engineers at ADOT&PF have stated they use the 50-year as the design flood as a minimum most of the time, even in low importance areas, as it provides for the more cost effective design in the long run.

 2.1.3.2 Minimum Diameter

-Culverts should have a minimum diameter of five feet (5’).
-This minimum allows sufficient space to construct and maintain the stream channel inside the culvert.
-While FHWA, 2010 recommends a minimum diameter of six feet (6’), both AFPP and USFS Tongass programs have had success utilizing the five foot diameter minimum.
+Round culverts should have a minimum diameter of seven feet and full-invert box or arched culverts should have a minimum height of seven feet.
+Culverts should also have a minimum vertical clear distance of four feet from the constructed stream thalweg to the top of the culvert.
+These minimum clearance recommendations are to allow sufficient space to construct and maintain the stream channel inside the culvert.
 However, each site is unique and needs to be evaluated as such with the ownership and equipment available.
-This minimum diameter applies for small streams with a bankfull width of five feet or less.
+This minimum diameter applies for small streams with a bankfull width of seven feet or less.
 For larger streams, a longer span structure (bridge or culvert) should be used that meets the requirements of these guidelines.
-A bridge should also be considered for all stream widths in order to provide better floodplain connectivity.
+A bridge should also be considered for all stream widths to provide better floodplain connectivity.

 2.1.3.3 Culvert Material